 When you borrow a sum of money over a set period through a personal loan UK, the lender charges you interest on the amount borrowed.
 Here is a simple example: If you borrow £1,000 for a year at a rate of 10%, you pay back £1,100 as required.

 The majority of loans are for longer periods and lenders compound the interest.
 That is, you pay interest on any interest that has been added to the loan.
 If this sounds complicated, don’t worry.
-Interest rates for personal loans are all advertised with an Annual Percentage Rate.
+Interest rates on personal loans are all advertised with an Annual Percentage Rate.
 This is a requirement for all lender.

 Personal Loans Low-Interest Rates – Monthly Interest Rates